pattmehta/SwiftUINavigationDrawer/README.md

 drawer state, which can be created in the following manner.
 Its purpose is to update the opened/closed state of the drawer.
-The `navigationDrawerDisabledState` is a binding to modify the swipe gesture functionality to entirely disable the drawer from appearing.
-This can be used in, say, a login screen, where (generally) a navigation drawer is not displayed.
+The `navigationDrawerDisabledState` is a binding to modify the swipe gesture functionality to entirely disable the drawer from appearing, if its value is set to `true`.
+This value can be modified between screens.

-> @State private var navigationDrawerState: NavigationDrawerState = .closed
+    @State private var navigationDrawerState: NavigationDrawerState = .closed
-> @State private var navigationDrawerDisabledState: Bool = false
+    @State private var navigationDrawerDisabledState: Bool = false

 The latest **update** in the `ExampleApp` performs an extra step in the drawer `Option` button, where setting the drawer state to `closed` causes the drawer to